Kho Kho Federation of England

-The Kho Kho Federation of England (KKFE) is the governing body for the sport of Kho Kho in the United Kingdom.
-Established in 2014, the sport has seen a rise in popularity especially amongst the South Asian communities that reside in the UK.
-With the vision to take Kho Kho to the international platform.
+The Kho Kho Federation of England (KKFE) is the governing body for the sport of kho kho in the United Kingdom.
+Established in 2014 by Brij Haldania, the sport has seen a rise in popularity especially amongst the South Asian communities that reside in the UK.
+KKFE has a vision to take kho kho to the international platform, and organised international competitions involving India, England, and other countries in 2018.
+It is also promoting the sport by participating in TEAMS Europe.

 KKFE held the first National Kho Kho Championship in 2015, where the Finchley Shakha Kho Kho Team were crowned champions.